Top 5 Australian Rosés

 Charles Melton Rose of Virginia (Barossa Valley, SA)

-The grenache in this five grape blend makes for a more strongly coloured wine than most serious rosés.
+The grenache in this three grape blend makes for a more strongly coloured wine than most serious rosés.
 There’s Turkish delight and sweet red fruit on the nose, spicy, fruity flavours and a dry finish – I love it with Asian food.

 Is rosé sweet?